Bayesian Lesion Estimation with a Structured Spike-and-Slab Prior: Introduction

-In neuroimaging applications, however, we require accurate uncertainty estimates of population parameter estimates.
-Hence, we use approximate posterior sampling methods which capture the marginal posterior density more accurately compared to the more concentrated variational densities.
-All while remaining highly scalable as their algorithms can be implemented in an embarrassingly parallel manner \citep{fong2019}.
-The cornerstone of many of these methods lies in the Bayesian bootstrap \citep{rubin1981}.
-In particular, the Weighted Likelihood Bootstrap (WLB) developed by \cite{newton1994} is a simple approximate posterior sampling method and a special case of many of the more advanced methods developed recently \citep{fong2019,newton2021,nie2021bayesian}.
-The WLB approach draws approximate samples from the posterior distribution via randomly re-weighting the likelihood with Dirichlet weights drawn for every observation in a dataset and then maximizing the re-weighted likelihood with respect to the parameter of interest.
-Using WLB, \cite{lyddon2018} and \cite{fong2019} developed Bayesian nonparametric learning (BNL) routines which utilize parametric models to achieve posterior sampling through the optimization of randomized objective functions; additionally, they do not rely on the traditional assumption of conventional Bayes that the model is true.
-Therefore, making these methods robust against model misspecification.
+In neuroimaging applications, however, we require accurate uncertainty estimates and hence we use approximate posterior sampling which captures the marginal posterior density more accurately than variational densities while remaining to be highly scalable due to embarrassingly parallel implementations \citep{fong2019}.
+The cornerstone of these methods lies in the Bayesian bootstrap \citep{rubin1981} and the Weighted Likelihood Bootstrap (WLB) \citep{newton1994}.
+The WLB randomly re-weights the likelihood with Dirichlet weights for the observations and maximizes this likelihood with respect to the parameter of interest.
+Using WLB, \cite{lyddon2018} and \cite{fong2019} developed Bayesian nonparametric learning (BNL) routines which utilize parametric models to achieve posterior sampling through the optimization of randomized objective functions.